 2. You used to not be able to visit the Philadelphia Mint on rainy days.
 The official rule that was adopted in 1825 said, “Visitors may be admitted by permission of an officer to see various operations of the Mint on all working days except Saturdays and rainy days.”

 3. The bison that appears on the Buffalo nickel once roamed New York City.
 His name was Black Diamond and he roamed NYC around the turn of the century.
 His official home was at the Bronx Zoo.
+For more information about this numismatic legend, read this Info-Vault article.

 4. According to artist James E. Fraser, the Native American on the Indian Head and Buffalo nickels was actually a combined image created from three different people: a Cheyenne named Chief Two Moons, an Iroquois named Chief John Big Tree and a Sioux named Chief Iron Tail.